zkw-123/2026.3.18-docker_systems/Polaris_ultrasound_container/polaris_ultrasound/readme.md

 - re-check the serial device for Polaris
 - re-check the video device id for ultrasound
 - confirm that the device mapping into the container is correct
+- confirm that `dockeruser` has `dialout`
+- confirm that the ROM file paths are correct
 - confirm that the selected launch file matches the intended workflow

 ---